Maybanke Anderson: Woman suffrage activist

 Following her divorce, Maybanke took an active role in the promotion of women and children's rights.
 She became especially active in the women's suffrage movement; she believed that the vote was 'the kernel for all reform'.
 She was vice president of the Women's Literary Society started by her friend Rose Scott.
 Many of the society's members would go on to form the Womanhood Suffrage League of New South Wales (WSL) on 6 May 1891.
 In 1893 Maybanke was elected to the WSL presidency, and founded the Australasian Home Reading Union in the same year.
 The Union was a program to promote induction by organising small study groups in rural areas.

 In 1894, Maybanke began publishing the fortnightly newspaper Woman's Voice.
 The paper ran for 18 months, drawing women's attention to suffrage issues at the national and international level.

+During the depression of the 1890s, she pioneered the Free Kindergarten Movement.
 In 1895, she established the first free kindergarten in Australia at Woolloomooloo as the president of the Kindergarten Union, helping the children of working mothers.

 The WSL's attempts to have suffrage implemented by the New South Wales government were not fruitful; however, in 1897, Maybanke decided to petition the 1897 Federal Convention in Adelaide.
 She reasoned that this would have the women's vote written into the Federal agenda.
 Thus, the women from South and Western Australia who already had the vote could not have it taken from them, and if there was suffrage at the federal level, it would flow down to the states.
 At this time, she also became involved in the pro-federation movement.
+She served as its president for several years.
 Maybanke resigned from the WSL in 1897.
 Suffrage was extended to the women of New South Wales in 1902.

 Maybanke was inducted onto the Victorian Honour Roll of Women in 2001 in recognition of her achievements.